eclipse-openj9/openj9-docs/docs/vgclog.md

 GC activities that make up a GC cycle are listed in the XML structure in a linear fashion.
 Some XML elements contain child XML elements while other XML elements are empty, serving as markers for starting and ending parts of the GC cycle.
 The XML elements contain attributes that record further information about the activity.

-The start of a GC cycle is recorded using the <cycle-start> XML element.
+The start of a GC cycle is recorded by using the <cycle-start> XML element.
 The trigger reason for the GC cycle is captured in an adjacent XML element, such as <af-start> for an allocation failure or <allocation taxation> for a policy’s memory threshold trigger.

 For example, the following XML structure can be found in the verbose GC logs that are generated from the `gencon` policy.
-In this example, the lines have been indented to help illustrate the flow and some child XML elements are omitted for clarity:
+In this example, the lines are indented to help illustrate the flow and some child XML elements are omitted for clarity:

 ```
 <exclusive-start> </exclusive-start>